Vhuli/marion-island/docs/lemi-011/lemi-011.md

 | Password | !nerd001 |

 ## Location
 The LEMI-011 is currently located at the DORIS hut.
-The sensor is in the pillar outside the hut and the digital interface and logger are located inside the hut.
+The sensor is installed in a pillar next to the hut.
+The digital interface, power supply and logger are located inside the hut.

+### Sensor
-The pillar that the sensor is located in is sealed off on the sides with aluminium plates.
-The magnetometer has been aligned and should not be touched or removed.
+The pillar containing the sensor is covered on the sides by two aluminium plates.
+These plates are kept in place by four threaded rods with nuts on both sides.
+The sensor has been aligned, so it should not be touched or removed.

-When doing an inspection, it is of utmost importance to first remove power from the LEMI-011 sensor - do this by unplugging the power supply connected to the Digital Interface inside the hut.
+When doing an inspection or performing maintenance on the sensor it is of the utmost importance to first switch off the power to the LEMI-011 sensor.
+To do this, disconnect or unplug the power supply connected to the Digital Interface inside the DORIS Hut.

+### Digital Interface

 [Activity Log](activity_log.md)